metauni/metaboard/CONTRIBUTING.md

 It stores an identifier, a type string, and a figure.
 As with any other drawing task, the `Init` function is called when the client begins touching the screen (e.g. `MouseButton1Down`), then `Update` is called for every subsequent movement (e.g. `MouseMoved`) and then `Finish` when the client stops touching the screen (e.g. `MouseButton1Up`).

 - What's this set/merge business?
 These functions are from the immutability data library [Sift](https://csqrl.github.io/sift/).
 They clone the first argument, then return that clone with the given key/keys changed.
 Why immutability?
-See immutability section (TODO).
+See the [Immutability section](#immutability).
 - What's `drawingTask.Verified`?
 This is a flag set by the server so that side-effects are only performed when safe to do so (i.e. in the same order w.r.t. other drawing tasks).
 This allows clients to perform and manage their own "unverified" drawing tasks without affecting the board state.
 In `FreeHand`, the `NextFigureZIndex` of the board is incremented in the `Init` stage, and the resulting figure is added to the EraseGrid in the `Finish` stage.
 - Why does every curve begin with two of the same point?
 This simplifies the logic in other areas of the code (EraseGrid, rendering) because they can assume every curve has length 2.
 This could change.

 ### Erasing

 Erasing throws a spanner in the works because it is quite different to the "draw a figure" drawing tasks.
 It is hard to treat it as a standalone/removable contribution to the board state, since its high-level purpose is to modify the appearance of other figures.
 The solution we employ is to just record what is being erased from each figure within the drawing task itself.
-It is then the responsibility of the renderer to hide any parts of figures that have been erased by some drawing task in `board.DrawingTasks` (see rendering section TODO).
+It is then the responsibility of the renderer to hide any parts of figures that have been erased by some drawing task in `board.DrawingTasks` (see [Rendering](#rendering)).

 An erase drawing tasks has the following format
 ```lua